apple1417/asr-c/Readme.md

 to avoid this, though you'll have to implement every function yourself then.

 ## `asr_utils`
-A more heavyweight C++ library, containing various more advanced helpers for things such as with various helpers.
+A more heavyweight C++ library, containing various more advanced helpers.

-Does not require any extensions, however does assume that a `char` string can be reinterpret cast'd to a utf8 `uint8_t` one.

 ## `hello_world`
 A basic hello world script, using only the `asr` library.